CHiME9-ECHI/CHiME9-ECHI-private/docs/evaluation.md

  example from 1 to 10, you would use `evaluate.batch='range(1,11)'`.

-If using an HPC facilty and Slurm, please check the configuration file `config/hydra/launcher/echi_submitit_slurm.yaml` and edit to fit your system
+If using an HPC facilty and Slurm, please check the configuration file `config/hydra/launcher/echi_submitit_slurm.yaml` and edit to fit your system.